 In accordance with the Guideline, the ccNSO Council needs to appoint the Nomination Process Manager, to manage the Board Seat 12 Nomination Process.

 The first term of Nigel Roberts (Board Seat 12) ends at the end of the ICANN FY 22 AGM in October 2021.
 The ccNSO Council is required to select a candidate in accordance with the relevant ICANN Bylaws and internal rules of the ccNSO applicable at the time of the call for nominations.
 Under the current Guideline the timing and duration of the background check need to be considered and taken into account before the Q&A session and before the selection by the ccNSO Members.
-Also, to be considered is the Bylaw provision when ECA needs to be informed about the candidate (28 April 2021) and the Bylaw provision that internal rules and procedures of the ccNSO are required to be consistent with the ICANN Bylaws (section 10.3 (k)).
-The ccNSO Council was informed (see: item 6b 21 May 2020 Timeline Nomination Board 12) that in order to meet all the relevant deadlines, the call for nominations would need to be sen out by 9 June and close 30 June 2020.
+Also, to be considered is the Bylaws provision when ECA needs to be informed about the candidate (28 April 2021) and the Bylaws provision that internal rules and procedures of the ccNSO are required to be consistent with the ICANN Bylaws (section 10.3 (k)).
+The ccNSO Council was informed (see: item 6b 21 May 2020 Timeline Nomination Board 12) that in order to meet all the relevant deadlines, the call for nominations would need to be sent out by 9 June and close on 30 June 2020.

 Decisions